alfredopalhares/LuaBash/README.md

 ### Description

-LuaBash is a lua library with the intent of bridiging lua and bash together.
+LuaBash is a lua library with the intent of bridging lua and bash together.
 You can get variables, cross functions and more

 ### Documentation